We’d like to introduce you to our first-ever Blue Apron dessert. Meet the Five-Ingredient Apple Turnover.

 Look, we love dinner.
 Cooking nourishing, satisfying food is our bread and butter.

 We’d be nuts if we said no to a good homemade dessert though, and so we’re bringing you a new series of ultra-simple, completely delicious desserts made with only five ingredients.
 We plan to keep that ingredient list not just short but also simple, so expect to find everything you need at any supermarket.
 You might even have some ingredients, like apples and sugar, at home already.
-As with our dinners, you won’t need any special equipment–no food processors or electric mixers.
 Let’s satisfy that Blue Apron sweet tooth.

 Today’s turnovers are smaller, more portable cousins of pies.
 In the final product, golden, flaky crust envelops lightly cooked apples flavored with sugar and cinnamon–the flavors apples have an affinity for.
 Because each turnover is a single portion, the assembly is easy t00, since you never have to work with big awkward sheets of pastry.
 After a few minutes of work, a few minutes of stovetop cooking, and ten minutes in the oven, your apartment will smell like fall and you’ll be sitting down to a lovely warm fruit dessert you won’t believe you made so quickly and with so few ingredients.